theprivateer/blog/packages/privateer/basecms/README.md

 - files are stored on the configured attachment disk
 - an `assets` row is created immediately
+- the created asset is assigned to the active site
 - uploads on existing records can be attached immediately
 - uploads on create forms can remain unlinked until the host app performs later reconciliation

-## Models And Relationships

-The package models default to package class names, but relation targets are configurable through `basecms.models`.
-In the host app, you should point these at the app wrapper models so:

-- existing tests can keep using app namespaces
-- morph types and relation instances stay app-facing
-- the package can still operate as a reusable core

 ## Migrations

-The package loads migrations automatically from:
+The package loads migrations automatically from `database/migrations`.

-- `database/migrations`

 These cover:

+- sites
+- domains
 - posts
 - pages
 - metadata
-- visits (including `visitor_type`, `visitor_label`, `classification_source` classification columns)
+- visits
 - categories
 - post/category relationship
 - assets